 If you look back in time it soon becomes evident that the most successful investors are those who can keep a long-term outlook despite difficult short-term situations.
 These are the investors who are not scared to make mistakes in the short term but who believe in their long-term strategies and are prepared to "put their money where their mouths are".

-Prospects for the UK property sector
+Is there trouble ahead for the UK property market?